Temporal Relational Reasoning of Large Language Models for Detecting Stock Portfolio Crashes: Temporal Relational Reasoning

 \subsection{Reasoning}

 Finally, to determine if a portfolio crash will occur, we reason over the generated temporal-relational graph $G_{TRR}$.
 This emulates the reasoning process of investors, who will assess their portfolio risks by considering the most relevant news impacts and how the constituent stocks would be interconnected \cite{baitinger2017interconnectedness, de2016building}.
 Following previous graph-based LLM works \cite{sun2023think, zhang2023making}, we let a LLM reason on the graph $G_{TRR}$ in the form of relational tuples \cite{yuan2024back}.
 Each tuple can be formalized as $\left ( t, z_{s}, a, z_{o} \right )$, where $t$ is the time-step when the impact was generated, $z_{s}$ and $z_{o}$ are the subject and object entities, and $a$ is the direction of impact.
-Given the stock portfolio $P$ and the graph $G_{TRR}$ in the form of tuples, we then prompt the LLM to generate our portfolio crash prediction.
+Given the stock portfolio $P$ and the graph $G_{TRR}$ in the form of tuples, we prompt the LLM to generate a crash prediction for the next day.
 This step can be formalized as $\hat{y} \sim p_{\theta}^{reason}(\hat{y}|P, G_{TRR})$.
-An example of the prompt can be found in Appendix \ref{llm_examples}.
+The prompt can be found in Appendix \ref{llm_examples}.